 This was the labour of love of Fr Eugraph Kovalevsky (later Saint John of Saint-Denis), who was of Russian birth but had, as a teenager, fled Soviet Russia with his family for the safety of Western Europe.
 He developed a love for his new home and, while on a pilgrimage to her shrine church in Poitiers, was inspired by the Holy Princess Radegund to restore to the people of France his native Orthodox Faith, which was also theirs by right.
 He came to love the Western rite, memorised the Roman Mass, and said his daily prayers from the Breviary.
-Therefore, when he met Fr Irénée, with his vision for a church grounded in Orthodoxy and steeped in the western liturgical tradition, it was only natural that he would embrace this church as his home.
+Therefore, when he met Fr Irenaeus, with his vision for a church grounded in Orthodoxy and steeped in the western liturgical, spiritual, and cultural tradition, it was only natural that he would embrace this church as his home.

-Soon, Father Eugraph had introduced to his church not only a restored Gallican Mass (the Divine Liturgy according to Saint Germanus), but also a full cycle of the Divine Office based closely on the Benedictine Office, as well as orders for the Sacraments and other rites.
+By 1946, Father Eugraph had introduced to his church not only a restored Gallican Mass (the Divine Liturgy according to Saint Germanus), but also a full cycle of the Divine Office based closely on the Benedictine Office, as well as orders for the Sacraments and other rites.
 These rites were supplemented in small ways with elements of the worship of the Orthodox East, reflecting the unity of the Church and also in keeping with the influence that the east had had on western - and specifically Gallican - worship, even in ancient times.
 Music for these services was composed by Father Eugraph's brother, Maxim Kovalevsky, who was a deacon in the Russian Orthodox Church and renowned composer of liturgical music.
 The church became established in its life of prayer, worship of God, and mission to western people.

 Sadly, after nearly two decades, differences among the clergy about the forms of worship to be used, along with jealousy at the news that the Patriarch of Moscow intended to have Father Eugraph consecrated as bishop for the Western Orthodox Church, provided the fertile soil needed for those opposed to the Western Rite to plant seeds of discord.
 Accusations of impropriety were brought against Father Eugraph, who, without investigation, was removed from his position of dean for the Western Rite churches early in 1953.
 When an investigation later that same year revealed the accusations to be unfounded, it was too late.
 Upset by the treatment he had received, Father Eugraph had resigned from the Moscow Patriarchate, and all of the parishes and the majority of the clergy of the Western Orthodox Church had left with him.

-After a brief period of isolation, in 1959, the group (by this time known as the Orthodox Church of France) came under the protection of the Russian Orthodox Church Outside Russia, and was cared for by Archbishop John (Maximovitch, later Saint John the Wonderworker), who at the time was the ruling bishop of the ROCOR Western European diocese, with his see at Paris.
+After a brief period of isolation, in 1959, the group (by this time known as the Orthodox Church of France) came under the protection of the Russian Orthodox Church Outside Russia, and was cared for by Archbishop John (Maximovitch, later Saint John the Wonderworker), who at the time was the ruling bishop of the ROCOR Western European diocese, with his see at Brussels.
 At his request, the church was again renamed, this time as the Orthodox-Catholic Church of France.

 The repose of Archbishop John in 1966 came as a severe blow to this young western church, for no other advocate for them could be found on the ROCOR Synod of Bishops, who sought to undo the work of St John and, like the Moscow Patriarchate before them, put pressure on the church to abandon their Western Orthodox identity and adopt Byzantine forms of worship.